open-ephys/miniscope-docs/source/overview/data-acq-hardware.rst

 Data Acquisition Hardware
 #########################

-The :ref:`overview/data-acq-hardware:Miniscope-DAQ` is the most comon hardware for acquiring data from the UCLA Miniscope v4.
+The :ref:`overview/data-acq-hardware:Miniscope-DAQ` is the most common hardware for acquiring data from miniscopes derived from the UCLA Miniscope v4 and the v4 itself.

 .. note:: Wireless miniscopes with on-board loggers such as the UCLA Miniscope v3 Wireless do not require data-acqusition hardware.
 ..